 - An MPPT charge controller is required.
 This means that portable battery units with built-in non-MPPT charge controllers will not work with the SolarHawk (this includes the Dometic PLB40).

-- The GoalZero Yeti Portable Power Stations are not compatible with the SolarHawk.
+- The GoalZero Yeti Portable Power Stations may not be compatible with the SolarHawk.
+Please check the VOC input rating of your charge controller for compatibility

 SolarHawk Wiring Specifications